sjoeboo/puppet-puppet/README.markdown

 ## Overview

-A puppet module to manage puppet-agent and puppetserver (the closure server, not ruby).
+A puppet module to manage puppet-agent(or puppet) and puppetserver (the closure server, not ruby).

 ## Module Description

-This is a puppet module to manage puppet >= 4.0.0 and puppetserver >= 2.0.0.
+This is a puppet module to manage puppet(puppet 3.x and 4.x) and puppetserver >= 2.0.0

 Currently acceptance tests are a bit wonky due to beaker's inability to handle puppet AIO packages